mdrohmann/dockerstra/docker_meta/docs/index.rst

   removes the image associated with the container.

 execute
-  executes a command either on the file system of the host container or in the special container named ``host`` that is only valid for this command.
+  executes a command either
+    1. on the file system of the container,
+    2. in a temporary container created from the base image,
+    3. inside a running container or even on
+    4. the host system.

+  For the latter choice, simply run the command in a *virtual container* called ``host``.
+If an existing container is specified, by default, the command is executed on the file system of the container.
+If you want to execute the command in a temporary container or in a running container, specify the ``type`` argument.
+If no running container is found, and ``type`` is specified as ``in_running``, then ``temporary`` is used as a fall-back.

   **Arguments**:
     run